Enter the Void: Plot

-American siblings Oscar (Nathaniel Brown) and Linda (Paz de la Huerta) live in an apartment in Tokyo, and have vowed to stay together following the accidental death of their parents.
+American siblings Oscar and Linda live in an apartment in the Japanese capital of Tokyo, and have vowed to stay together following the accidental death of their parents.
 Oscar deals drugs while Linda works as a stripper in a Tokyo strip club.
 Most of the film takes place in Oscar's first-person perspective, with flashbacks to his and Linda's past taking place from an outside perspective.

-One evening, after Linda has left for work, Oscar smokes DMT and indulges in a hallucinogenic trip until his friend Victor (Olly Alexander) summons him to a drug deal at a bar known as "The Void".
-Oscar's other friend Alex (Cyril Roy) spontaneously visits and accompanies him to the bar.
+One evening, after Linda has left for work, Oscar smokes DMT and indulges in a hallucinogenic trip until his friend Victor summons him to a drug deal at a bar known as "The Void".
+Oscar's other friend Alex spontaneously visits and accompanies him to the bar.
 On the way, Alex discusses The Tibetan Book of the Dead, a Buddhist scripture on reincarnation, and anticipates the events to come by describing the process of death.
 Oscar enters "The Void" alone, and finds that he has walked into a sting; the police raid the bar when Oscar greets a distressed Victor.
 Oscar escapes into a bathroom stall and vainly attempts to flush the drugs into the squat toilet.
 As the officers try to kick in the door, Oscar bluffs that he is armed, resulting in the police shooting him in the chest through the door.
 Oscar's soul – as well as the first-person perspective – rises from his body, and he goes in search of Linda, attempting to fulfill his promise to never leave her.
 For the remainder of the movie, Oscar's soul travels through Tokyo, watching over his friends and sister, as well as flashing back to memories of his childhood and his earlier life in Tokyo that led him to become a drug dealer.

 The lives of Oscar and Linda are presented in short non-chronological flashbacks; in the midst of a happy childhood, their parents were killed in a violent car crash.
 Before being sent to different foster homes, the siblings took an oath to always be there for each other.
 Years later, Oscar lived as a small-time drug dealer in Tokyo and was soon able to afford a plane ticket for Linda to live with him.
 Linda found work as a stripper for nightclub owner Mario.
 As Oscar's business expanded, Victor discovered that Oscar had sex with his mother to secure extra funding for Linda's plane ticket.
 This led him to set up the raid that ended Oscar's life.

+Linda becomes pregnant, loses her job as a stripper, and has an abortion.
+Alex is forced into hiding on the streets after Oscar's dealer, Bruno, breaks up the drug ring.